apache/flink/docs/dev/table/connect.zh.md

   'connector.properties.bootstrap.servers' = 'localhost:9092',
   -- required for Kafka source, optional for Kafka sink, specify consumer group 'connector.properties.group.id' = 'testGroup',
-  -- optional: valid modes are "earliest-offset", "latest-offset", "group-offsets", or "specific-offsets" 'connector.startup-mode' = 'earliest-offset',
+  -- optional: valid modes are "earliest-offset", "latest-offset", "group-offsets", "specific-offsets" or "timestamp" 'connector.startup-mode' = 'earliest-offset',

   -- optional: used in case of startup mode with specific offsets 'connector.specific-offsets' = 'partition:0,offset:42;partition:1,offset:300',

+  -- optional: used in case of startup mode with timestamp 'connector.startup-timestamp-millis' = '1578538374471',

   'connector.sink-partitioner' = '...',  -- optional: output partitioning from Flink's partitions
                                          -- into Kafka's partitions valid are "fixed"